fidergo-stephane-gourichon/source_to_executable_quick/README.md

 3. **manually** do a **configure** step,

-4. **manually** set up an install directory (if installing without root privilege, which in some case is not even possible and even when it is, needs password prompting)
+4. **manually** set up an install directory (if installing without root privilege either by choice like I do, or because system-wide install is not even possible and even when it is, needs password prompting)

 ## Why this situation is normal (and not a CMake limitation).